TikhonJelvis/RL-book/book/chapter15/chapter15.md

 #### Learning the solution of Prediction/Control {#sec:learning-subsection}

+\index{Markov decision process!environment!real environment}

 In the second approach (*Learning* the solution of Prediction/Control), we don't bother to build a model.
-Rather, the AI Agent directly estimates the requisite Value Function/Policy from the experiences data obtained by interacting with the Actual MDP Environment $E$.
+Rather, the AI Agent directly estimates the requisite Value Function/Policy from the experiences data obtained by interacting with the real MDP Environment $E$.
 The AI Agent does this by using any of the RL algorithms we covered in Module III of this book.
 Since this approach is "model-free", we refer to this approach as *Model-Free RL*.

+\index{reinforcement learning!model-free}

 #### Advantages and Disadvantages of Planning versus Learning